mathiasweidinger/WBqueryR/README.md

 ## Development

-This section scatches directions for future developments of WBqueryR() in terms of features and usability.
+This section draws up directions for future developments of **WBqueryR()** in terms of features and usability.
 If you have ideas or constructive criticism, feel free to submit a [feature request](https://github.com/mathiasweidinger/WBqueryR/issues).
 From there, I will sporadically update this list.

 ### Datascraping